-It is safe to say that motorcycle tyres are the parts of your vehicle that you overlook the most.
-We can easily explain this phenomenon since they are not in plain sight while riding and you can travel on the same tyres for thousands of miles.
+It is safe to say that motorcycle tires are the parts of your vehicle that you overlook the most.
+We can easily explain this phenomenon since they are not in plain sight while riding and you can travel on the same tires for thousands of miles.
 All you need to do, from time to time, apart from the occasional misadventure, is to check inflation in them.
-That being said, they truly are an integral part of your ride.
-Whether you realise it or not, companies spend hundreds of thousands of dollars in research and development annually.
+That being the case, they indeed are an integral part of your ride.
+Whether you realize it or not, companies spend hundreds of thousands of dollars in research and development annually.

-Read on and learn everything you need to know about your motorcycle tyres.
-As a bonus, I will also teach you how to read the information and codes imprinted on the sides of the tyres, and I´ll let you in on some awesome accessories I have discovered recently.
+Read on and learn everything you need to know about your motorcycle tires.
+As a bonus, I will also teach you how to read the information and codes imprinted on the sides of the tires, and I’ll let you in on some awesome accessories I have discovered recently.

-First of all, let´s start by stating some cold facts about motorcycle tyres you might not be aware of.
-Let´s dig right into it:
+First of all, let’s start by stating some cold facts about motorcycle tires you might not be aware of.
+Let’s dig right into it:

-Tyres were first known as the “pneumatic tyre” (British English spelling).
+Tires were first known as the “pneumatic tire” (British English spelling).
 They were invented by John Boyd back in 1888 and were first used on a motorcycle in 1897.

-At first, they all used inflatable tubes inside the outer tyre which was attached to rims made of steel and wood.
-The roads weren´t all that great back then, so as you can imagine this set up wasn´t such a great combination.
-Riders were plagued by constant ‘flats’ until the 1970s when the first tubeless motorcycle tyres started appearing on the market.
-These types of motorcycle tyres were made possible with the advent of alloy wheels.
+At first, they all used inflatable tubes inside the outer tire which was attached to rims made of steel and wood.
+The roads weren’t all that great back then, so as you can imagine this set up wasn’t such a great combination.
+Riders were plagued by constant ‘flats’ until the 1970s when the first tubeless motorcycle tires started appearing on the market.
+These types of motorcycle tires were made possible with the advent of alloy wheels.

-It is the first parting of the ways related to tyre construction.
-The choice between belted and radial tyres determines the speed that the motorcycle tyre can sustain.
+It is the first parting of the ways related to tire construction.
+The choice between belted and radial tires determines the speed that the motorcycle tire can sustain.
 It is not just something you can choose like purple, yellow, blue or black for the colour of your gas tank.
 While it is true that chronologically, the time period of their invention is different, they are both in commercial use today.
 Let´s take a look at the main differences:

-Belted – Also known as Bias Ply motorcycle tyres, have plies or layers in a criss-cross pattern.
+Belted – Also known as Bias Ply motorcycle tires, have plies or layers in a criss-cross pattern.
 The materials can vary, but the design has been around for over a century.
-They have an amazing cushioning effect over Radials, and people prefer these tyres for heavy loads.
+They have an amazing cushioning effect over Radials, and people prefer these tires for heavy loads.
 On the other hand, they retain more heat and offer less control at high speeds.

-Radial – Radial motorcycle tyres are more modern in design.
-The carcass is durable and traverse the entire tyre and run perpendicular to each other, and also displays a criss-cross pattern among each other.
-These materials can be steel, kevlar or polyester.
-Radial motorcycle tyres are much stiffer than belted tyres and perform better at higher speeds, but this also has a disadvantage in that it makes for a firmer ride too.
-Radials are the go-to tyre for most manufacturers in the world as they are more durable because the materials inside the treads last longer.
+Radial – Radial motorcycle tires are more modern in design.
+The carcass is durable and traverse the entire tire and run perpendicular to each other, and also displays a criss-cross pattern among each other.
+These materials can be steel, Kevlar or polyester.
+Radial motorcycle tires are much stiffer than belted tires and perform better at higher speeds, but this also has a disadvantage in that it makes for a firmer ride too.
+Radials are the go-to tire for most manufacturers in the world as they are more durable because the materials inside the treads last longer.
 They are what you would most likely find in a modern-day, brand-new bike.

-Sports street – This is, perhaps, the most common of all the tyres.
-Aggressive city riders, who like taking corners fast in any climate, love these tyres.
+This is, perhaps, the most common of all the tires.
+Aggressive city riders, who like taking corners fast in any climate, love these tires.
 They are not very durable but are very versatile.
-This kind of motorcycle tyre usually has excellent traction and stability.
+This kind of motorcycle tire usually has excellent traction and stability.

-Touring – These are the most durable of motorcycle tyres as harder rubber defines its material which has pros and cons.
-On the one hand these tyres can handle cold weather better than sports tyres; on the other hand, they have less grip and tend to handle poorly at higher temperatures.
+These are the most durable of motorcycle tires as harder rubber defines its material which has pros and cons.
+On the one hand, these tires can handle cold weather better than sports tires; on the other hand, they have less grip and tend to handle poorly at higher temperatures.

-Track – Normally racing motorbikes use these tyres.
+Normally racing motorbikes use these tires.
 They have a triangular profile that gives you more stability when leaning on one side.
 They are for performance bikes and not for everyday use.
-There is smooth tread on these tyres, and therefore they have minimal grip especially in wet weather.
+There is smooth tread on these tires, and therefore they have minimal grip especially in wet weather.

-Off-road – Although they don´t provide much stability on paved roads, their knobby structure provides optimum grip on dirt tracks.
-Along with track tyres, this is another of the specialised motorcycle tyres.
-These tyres can be dangerous if used for regular urban riding.
+Although they don´t provide much stability on paved roads, their knobby structure provides optimum grip on dirt tracks.
+Along with track tires, this is another of the specialised motorcycle tires.
+These tires can be dangerous if used for regular urban riding.

 I most kindly advise you to check if these systems fit your motorcycle, you will not regret giving it a try.
 All you need to do is to submit your motorcycle details in the form below.

-Besides the basics like the rim diameter (otherwise it won´t fit your bike), there is much more information written on the side wall of a motorbike tyre.
+Besides the basics like the rim diameter (otherwise it won´t fit your bike), there is much more information written on the sidewall of a motorbike tire.
 Let´s take a look at the essential four pieces of information you have to know.

-You might be thinking right now that you always use the same brand and model of tyre, and so maybe knowing the different codes that tyre manufacturers use is not that important.
-You could rely on the employees at tyre shops to know their stuff and do their jobs right.
+You might be thinking right now that you always use the same brand and model of tire, and so maybe knowing the different codes that tire manufacturers use is not that important.
+You could rely on the employees at tire shops to know their stuff and do their jobs right.
 But, what if you knew better than them?
-Knowledge of this kind might save you from a tough situation; knowledge is freedom, and learning about motorcycle tyres is a rider’s freedom.
+Knowledge of this kind might save you from a tough situation; knowledge is freedom, and learning about motorcycle tires is a rider’s freedom.

 This is the simplest of all the indicators.
-You will notice that your tyre has an arrow.
+You will notice that your tire has an arrow.
 Well, that is exactly the direction that guides you to turn when going forward.

-The summary usually condenses all the information you can find somewhere on the tyre.
+The summary usually condenses all the information you can find somewhere on the tire.
 Let’s break it down:

 Understanding these codes is undoubtedly beneficial in the long run.
 There is no way you can remember all the charts, but having them handy is an option.
 Remember that knowing what you are talking about might save you from a scam.

-Motorcycle tyres have closely followed and complemented the improvements made in terms of vehicle speed and power over the years.
-The major motorcycle tyre companies ensure to make faster rides safer, and that’s the reason there is a boost in the ongoing development of engine power.
+Motorcycle tires have closely followed and complemented the improvements made in terms of vehicle speed and power over the years.
+The major motorcycle tire companies ensure to make faster rides safer, and that’s the reason there is a boost in the ongoing development of engine power.
 On the contrary, they were there, pushing the limits of innovation time after time.
-As a result, motorcycle tyres are now the safest they have ever been.
+As a result, motorcycle tires are now the safest they have ever been.
 Besides safety, they now also incorporate many specialised measures that improve speed, grip and suspension.

 All technology and funding applied by these companies towards improvement, research, development and manufacture have paid off.
-Motorcycle manufacturers expend many staff-hours finding the perfect tyres to match their vehicles.
+Motorcycle manufacturers expend many staff-hours finding the perfect tires to match their vehicles.